poroping/terraform-provider-fortios/docs/data-sources/vpncertificate_setting.md

 The following attributes are exported:

+* `cert_expire_warning` - Number of days before a certificate expires to send a warning.
+Set to 0 to disable sending of the warning (0 - 100, default = 14).
 * `certname_dsa1024` - 1024 bit DSA key certificate for re-signing server certificates for SSL inspection.
 * `certname_dsa2048` - 2048 bit DSA key certificate for re-signing server certificates for SSL inspection.
 * `certname_ecdsa256` - 256 bit ECDSA key certificate for re-signing server certificates for SSL inspection.